cysouw/diathesis/text/c06_adverbials.md

 ### [ NP ] Nominative + governed preposition + adverbial

-Both the manner adverbial and the governed preposition cannot be left out with *halten* 'to think of' [@Next].
+Both the manner adverbial and the governed preposition cannot be left out with *halten* 'to think of' [@next].

 :::ex
 a.
 Ich halte viel von dir